Procore API Security

 Company administrators can also play a role in promoting good security practices though proper App Management.
 Company administrators use the App Management feature in the company level Admin tool to perform a variety of tasks related to installing and managing Apps, as well as configuring them for use in projects.
 Company administrators have complete control over which Apps are installed in a company and oversee App usage in projects.
 App installation may be delegated by enabling the Allow User Installs option.

-A number of integrations built to work with Procore utilise Service Accounts to handle authorization and authentication.
+A number of integrations built to work with Procore utilise Service Accounts to handle authorisation and authentication.
 Services Accounts allow you to support integrations that require the Client Credentials grant flow as defined in the OAuth 2.0 Specification.
 In this scenario, applications need a way to retrieve an OAuth 2.0 access token outside the context of any specific Procore user.
 OAuth 2.0 provides the Client Credentials grant type for this purpose.
 A unique client_id and client_secret is generated when a new Service Account is created by a company administrator.
 After the Service Account is created, a company administrator can Configure Service Account Permissions to define specifically how the integration will access data in Procore and which actions are allowed.